 (1) Initial provider assignment.

 (a) An individual enrolled in CSP may request an assigned provider within thirty days of the mailing date on the initial enrollment notification.
 If approved by ODM, this provider will serve as the individual's assigned provider.
-The assigned provider must be contracted with ODM, unless otherwise permitted by ODM.
+The assigned provider is to be contracted with ODM, unless otherwise permitted by ODM.

 (b) ODM will select an assigned provider for the individual for any of the following reasons: